zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

     return model, test_acc
 ```

-We are now done with defining all the `steps` that takes place in a `pipeline`!
+We are now done with defining all the `steps` that take place in a `pipeline`!

 What's left now is to run the `pipeline` by: